seyonnn/baf-agent/README.md

 - Models an AI exam-helper that reads unit notes, previous papers, and important questions from `data/Study_Materials/`.
 - Generates quick revision notes by aggregating and summarizing these files.
-- Serves as the **primary case study** for demonstrating agent behavior and exfiltration risk.
+- Serves as the **primary case study** for demonstrating agent behaviour and exfiltration risk.

 ### 2. Attacker Exfiltration Server